Vicky-Jha/Number-Theory/README.md

 ## Introduction

-This Repo is aimed to have the solutions for Interview/Competitive Programming Number theory problems/Questions.
+This Repo is aimed to have the solutions for Interview/Competitive Programming Number theory problems/Questions in C++/Java/Python/PHP/SQL etc coding languages.

 :star2: Star it
 :fork_and_knife:Fork it